Metropolis of Kyiv: Annexation of the Metropolis of Kyiv by the Moscow Patriarchate

 In 1727, when the hetmanate was restored during the reign of Peter II, Barlaam Vanatovych began to seek the renewal of the title of metropolitan and voiced protests by the Ukrainian clergy against the violation of the rights and privileges of the Church of Ukraine.
-In 1727, the Russian Synod, contrary to all the promised privileges given to the Metropolitanate of Kyiv, appointed the Moscovite Joachim Strukov to the Pereiaslav Cathedral.
-He was ordained in St. Petersburg, without the participation of the Metropolitan of Kyiv in his election and approval.
+In 1727, the Russian Synod, contrary to all the promised privileges given to the Metropolis of Kiev, appointed the Moscovite Joachim Strukov to the Pereiaslav Cathedral.
+He was ordained in St. Petersburg, without the participation of the Metropolitan of Kiev in his election and approval.
 On August 2, 1730, the archbishop and the cathedral were summoned to Moscow, where they were all arrested, stripped of their titles, and sentenced to life in exile.

 In 1731, Raphael Zaborovsky succeeded Barlaam Vonatovych, who in 1742 was awarded the title of Metropolitan.
 In 1748, Tymofiy Shcherbatsky was appointed the new metropolitan.
-The functions and rights of the metropolitan were very limited, so Timothy focused on the development of the Kyiv Academy and the restoration of the printing house at the Kyiv-Pechersk Lavra.
+The functions and rights of the metropolitan were very limited, so Timothy focused on the development of the Kyiv Academy and the restoration of the printing house at the Kiev-Pechersk Lavra.
 But he, outraged by Moscow's interference in the smallest affairs of the metropolis, in 1757 wrote a letter to the Synod requesting his dismissal from the metropolitan chair.
-Under the new metropolitan, Arseniy of Mohyla, the right of the Metropolitan of Kyiv was even more limited.
+Under the new metropolitan, Arseniy of Mohyla, the right of the Metropolitan of Kiev was even more limited.
 In 1767, during the reign of Arseniy, elections were held to the "Commission for New Laws".
 Her orders to the clergy demanded that the Ukrainian Church be restored to its old rights.
 Of course, these appeals made a negative impression on Empress Catherine II.
 An important step in preparing the imperial government for the complete enslavement of Ukraine was the General Description of 1765–1769.
 At the same time, the policy of active Russification of Ukraine and cultural assimilation of the Ukrainian people continued.
 Russian imperialism relied on the support of the Russian clergy.
 At the same time, despite subordination to the Russian Orthodox Church and the Synod, the Ukrainian dioceses still retained some peculiarities in organization and church rites.
-In 1770, the synod forbade the use of the title "Metropolitan of Kyiv, Halych and Little Russia", and only allowed "Metropolitan of Kyiv and Halych".
+In 1770, the synod forbade the use of the title "Metropolitan of Kyiv, Halych and Little Russia", and only allowed "Metropolitan of Kiev and Halych".

 The next step was the secularization of church wealth.
 At that time, the Ukrainian church owned huge estates, at the expense of which monasteries carried out extensive cultural and educational work, maintained schools, hospitals, and helped the needy.
 In the mid-1760s, Catherine II aimed to take away these lands, but was met with strong resistance from the clergy.
 However, she did not give up her plan.